 The budget of repairs and maintenance shall be based on the increment as determined by Financial Services in conjunction with the needs of the department in terms of repairing their assets.
-This percentage shall be equal to at least 8% of the total operating budget.

 (e) Capital Expenses

 Capital expenses refer to interest and redemption that has to be repaid on an external loan taken up by the Council.
 The budget for capital expenses will be determined by the repayments that the municipality is liable for based on the agreement entered into with the financial institution.